darrenjennings/guuu.io/docs/_posts/data-fetching-vue-composition-api.md

 </script>
 ```

-This gets a bit ugly and is not reactive in the event that `userId` changes.
+This gets a bit ugly and is not reactive in the event that `username` changes.
 Let's clean it up a bit with the
 [@vue/composition-api](https://vue-composition-api-rfc.netlify.com/) to
 [keep the data flowing](https://overreacted.io/writing-resilient-components/#principle-1-dont-stop-the-data-flow)